-If you have been in a car accident and injured by a drunk driver, you have the right to seek damages in a civil action for your losses.
+If a drunk driver has injured you in a car accident, you have the right to seek damages in a civil action for your losses.
 Though the drunk driver will be subjected to criminal penalties that include some restitution, compensation to the victims is often insufficient to cover the total costs of medical bills, lost wages, diminished earning capacity, property damage, rehabilitation and therapy if required, loss of financial support, and so forth.
-Knowing what to do is essential to ensure you receive a favorable outcome and a good reason to consult with an experienced personal injury drunk driver lawyer.
+Knowing what to do is essential to ensure you receive a favorable outcome and a good reason to consult with an experienced personal injury drunk driving lawyer.

 Liability and Fault in a Drunk Driving Accident